GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 Users must be at least 18 years old and acknowledge that they are fully responsible for their own use and any resulting outcomes.
 If you do not agree with these terms, please discontinue use of the service.

-If you're a PH resident or OFW with a valid PhilSys / SSS / UMID / passport / driver's license, get an SMS-Act Philippines number and complete the sign-up flow above.
-If you don't have a PH government ID, the realistic ceiling is tier 0 — and at tier 0, the account can't do most of what users want GCash for.
-Treat the phone gate as one of four; the others matter more for actual usability.
+If you are a Philippines resident or an overseas Filipino with a valid PhilSys / SSS / UMID / passport / driver's license, get an SMS-Act number and follow the flow above.
+If you do not have a Philippine government ID, the realistic ceiling is the Basic tier — and at Basic, the account cannot do most of what people want GCash for.
+Treat the phone gate as one of four; the identity gate matters more for actual usability.
+Each verification costs a flat 8 credits, and credits are refunded automatically to your balance if no code arrives.